 local, year-round gardening & farming, and much more.

 or a gas well goes unfracked.
-It's a virtual certainty that small groups of individuals will lower the
+It's a virtual certainty that small groups of individuals or one single community can lower the

 costs of renewables.
 The only questions are who, when and can you participate.

-AT THIS TIME, WE'RE WORKING TO DEVELOP THREE IMPORTANT INNOVATIVE SOLAR SYSTEMS
+AT THIS TIME, WE'RE WORKING TO DEVELOP THE FOLLOWING IMPORTANT INNOVATIVE SOLAR SYSTEMS

 AND MAKE THEM AVAILABLE